mattdeboard/django-admin-sentry/README.rst

 Credits
 --------

-Sawmill is modeled on heavily David Cramer's excellent `django-sentry <https://github.com/dcramer/django-sentry>`_.
-If you are familiar with Sentry then Sawmill will not seem foreign to you whatsoever.
+django-admin-sentry is modeled on heavily David Cramer's excellent `django-sentry <https://github.com/dcramer/django-sentry>`_.
+If you are familiar with Sentry then AdminSentry will not seem foreign to you whatsoever.